datashard/.work/content/flip-4/index.md

 ---
 title: "My Experience with the Samsung Galaxy Z Flip 4"
 description: "This is an Opinion Piece about my Experience with the Samsung Galaxy Z Flip 4, which I rented from Grover for a few Months."
-summary: "My Experience with the Samsung Galaxy Z Flip 4    "
+summary: "My Experience with the Samsung Galaxy Z Flip 4"
-date: 2023-09-29
+date: "2023-09-29"
-draft: true
 tags: ["review", "phone"]
 sharingLinks: ["twitter", "email", "telegram"]
 ---